technology-toolbox/website/content/blog/jjameson/2009/12/09/bug-deploying-sql-server-database-using-vsdbcmd-exe.md

 ---
-title: "Bug Deploying SQL Server Database Using VSDBCMD.EXE"
+title: Bug Deploying SQL Server Database Using VSDBCMD.EXE
 date: 2009-12-09T06:32:00-07:00
 excerpt:
   "Yesterday we encountered a bug while trying to deploy a new SQL Server